 This period building offers a glimpse into past times gone by.

-However, the original business wasn’t quite successful enough and so the Assembly Rooms were taken over by the Clifton Estate.
+However, the original business wasn’t quite successful enough and so it was taken over by the Clifton Estate.

 In 1987 when Lytham Baths was closed, the current Assembly Rooms were created.
 The majority of the building being made into private apartments.

-Lytham Town Trust began because of the changes at the Assembly Rooms.
-The Trust was granted a lease by Fylde Council and took over management of the Assembly Rooms on 1 January 1991.
+Lytham Town Trust began because of the changes at this much loved building.
+The Trust was granted a lease by Fylde Council and took over management of the Rooms on 1 January 1991.

 Anything to Add?